 A salutatorian speech comes at the beginning of a ceremony, so it differs from many speeches.
-The speech is primarily used to welcome guests and family to a graduation ceremony.
-It has 3 distinct sections that we are going to look at in this section.
+The speech primarily welcomes guests and family to a graduation ceremony.
+It has three distinct sections that we will look at in this section.
 They are;

-The beginning of the speech is where you welcome the guests to the event.
-If there are any special guests, they also get acknowledged here.
+At the beginning of the speech, you welcome the guests to the event.
+If there are any special guests, they are also acknowledged here.